MasoumehKhalilzadeh/Walmart-Store-Sales-Forecasting/README.md

 ## 📈 Future Improvements

-- Model sales at the **store + department** level for finer granularity.
-- Tune Prophet with holiday regressors and changepoint detection.
-- Explore machine learning-based forecasting methods (e.g., XGBoost, LSTM).
-- Evaluate using additional metrics (MAPE, RMSE).
+For the next project, I will explore machine learning-based forecasting methods (e.g., XGBoost, LSTM) and evaluate them using additional metrics (MAPE, RMSE).

 ---